-The KMPS-1-64 has an internal purge manifold which allows for the KMPS-1 to be placed either in measure mode or purge/calibration mode by supplying pressure either to the MSR input or PRG input on the two ends of the KMPS (see figure 2).
-The manifold is moved by a pair of pistons that are extended via the applied pressure.
-Under normal conditions 100 PSI is required to move the manifold but at temperatures below -40°F pressures as high as 200 PSI may be required.
+The KMPS-1 has an internal purge manifold which allows for the KMPS-1 to be placed either in measure mode or purge/calibration mode by supplying pressure to the purge input and switching the solenoids to the correct mode.
+Under normal conditions 100 PSI is required to move the manifold but at temperatures below 0°F or above 130°F pressures as high as 200 PSI may be required.
+Figure 2 shows the internal connections of the KMPS-1.

-In measure mode the front of each of the 64 sensors is connected directly to one of the bulged tubulations on the top of the KMPS.
+In measure mode the front of each of the 64 sensors is connected directly to one of the tubes inside KMPS-6A.
 If the sensor is differential the back is connected to a reference manifold which is connected to one of the two reference tubes (REFA or REFB) depending on which side of the scanner the sensor is on.

-When the manifold moves into purge/calibration mode the sensors become disconnected from the top tubulations.
-Instead all of the tubulations are connected to the purge input allowing for high pressure air to be blown out of the tubes clearing away moisture or obstructions.
-At the same time the front of all of the sensors are connected together and connected to one of the calibration tubes (CALA or CALB) allowing for an in place calibration of the scanner.
+When the manifold moves into purge/calibration mode the sensors become disconnected from the internal tubes.
+Instead all of the tubes are connected to the line purge solenoid allowing for high pressure air to be blown out of the tubes clearing away moisture or obstructions.
+At the same time the front of all of the sensors are connected together and connected to one of the calibration solenoid allowing for an in place calibration of the scanner.